trustoverip/ctwg-terminology-governance-guide/spec/normative_references.md

 #### Objective (informative)
 Terminology has a life cycle.
 Some concepts and its specific terminology are long lived.
 They reside in their field related to other concepts.
 Other terminologies are new, hip and temporary.
 Terminology can have broad application or conversely have a very specific small niche.
 They all share these characteristics:
 1. The sources need to be managed because its content is burdened with reputation
-2. References need to be managed in the digital worlds where creating copies is easy
+2. References need to be managed in the digital world where creating copies is easy
-3. Different roles and responsibilities work on a terminology
+3. Different roles and responsibilities work on a terminology.
+We got to keep track who did what in which role.

  In the ToIP Technology Architecture Specification it's a long-desired feature to add an integrated glossary.
 Our objective is to offer a framework to offer this in a sustainably consistent way.
 The Concept & Terminology work group (CTWG) should begin publishing the ToIP Glossary as its own standalone Spec-Up specification, where every entry is properly formatted and people are able to include terms from the ToIP Glossary (without having to copy those 400+ terms over into its own glossary).

+Process check:

+You should visually check each `def` created in a local Spec-Up document against *any `def`* that exists in any of the remotely referenced document URLs listed in the local document (see the “doctag” list description).

+**Decide whether you'd like to adopt as is, adopt with comment or define yourself.** See [flow diagram](#flow-of-writing-a-specification-in-spec-up)

 #### Objective (normative)
 For an author there are mainly three relevant functionalities.